banner best browser raspberry pi - thomas dyan / raspberrytips

 5 Best Web Browsers to Use on Raspberry Pi (I Tested Them)

-Overall, Puffin is the fastest web browser on Raspberry Pi and will often be the best choice for a limited usage.
-But when additional features like extensions and settings synchronization are required, Chromium or even Firefox need to be considered.
+Overall, Chromium is the fastest web browser on Raspberry Pi and will often be the best choice for limited usage.
+But when additional features like extensions and settings synchronization are needed, Brave or Firefox should be considered.

-Obviously, this is only a short summary of my analysis, if you want to know everything and make the best choice, check the details in the rest of this article.
+Obviously, this is only a short summary of my analysis.
+If you want to know everything and make the best choice for you, check the details down below.

 If you’re looking for inspiration for your next Raspberry Pi project, I’ve put together a list of 75+ ideas with full descriptions, difficulty ratings, and links to tutorials.
 Whether you’re a beginner or more advanced, there’s something here for you.
 Grab the list for free here!